bchareyre/yade-mpi/doc/sphinx/installation.rst

 		libxmu-dev libxi-dev libcgal-dev help2man libbz2-dev zlib1g-dev python-minieigen

-Some of packages (for example, cmake, eigen3) are mandatory, some of them are optional.
-Watch for notes and warnings/errors, which are shown by cmake during configuration step.
-If the missing package is optional, some of Yade features will be disabled (see the messages at the end of configuration).
+Some of the packages (for example, cmake, eigen3) are mandatory, some of them are optional.
+Watch for notes and warnings/errors, which are shown by ``cmake`` during the configuration step.
+If the missing package is optional, some of Yade features will be disabled (see the messages at the end of the configuration).

 Additional packages, which can become mandatory later::